Commutative exact algebras and modular tensor categories: Witt equivalence and VOA extensions

 A non-degenerate braided FTC $\C$ is called \textit{prime} if every topologizing non-degenerate braided tensor subcategory is equivalent to either itself or $\Vect$.
 Our next result answers \cite[Question~6.25(1)]{laugwitz2023constructing}. \begin{lemma} The category $\Rep(Q(1))$ is a non-semisimple prime modular tensor category that is not completely anisotropic. \end{lemma} \begin{proof} The equivalence $\Rep(Q(1)) \simeq \Rep(SF_1^+)$ was proved in \cite{gainutdinov2017symplectic}.
-Thus, from the discussion in (b), it follows that $\Rep(Q(1))$ is not completely anisotropic.
+Thus, from Lemma~\ref{lem:VOA-aniso}, it follows that $\Rep(Q(1))$ is not completely anisotropic.
 On the other hand, by \cite[Proposition~5.3]{berger2023non} it is a prime modular tensor category. \end{proof}